 What is Music Performance?

 If you like the sound of being a performing musician or teacher, a music major may be right for you.
 You'll be most successful as a music major if you have these qualities in addition to performing talent: 1) strong motivation to practice, study, and learn more about music on your own; 2) good sight-reading ability and musical ear; 3) an interest in learning more about various types of music; 4) a high level of intellectual curiosity in subjects other than music.

 Miami University is nationally recognized as one of the top undergraduate universities in the country, with a commitment to you shared by the music department.
 Faculty are dedicated to developing your talent and ability.
 And as a music student, you'll benefit from a 7:1 student: faculty ratio.
 Courses for music majors are taught exclusively by faculty members, not graduate assistants.

 Our students have won national awards in competition with students from music conservatories.
 Among our faculty are award-winning composers, renowned performers and teachers, and scholars of international reputation.

 Miami is the only university in the U.S. where students and faculty perform annually with a major European music festival.

 We offer private lessons on all the major orchestral and band instruments, piano, harp, and voice.
-Required for music majors and music minors, these lessons are open, based on audition, to non-music majors as faculty time permits.
-Auditions for these opportunities are held at the beginning of each school year.
+Private lessons are required for music majors and music minors.
 For more information about auditions, contact the music department office.